dbartholomae/node-requirejs-dir/README.md

-# node-dir-requirer
+# node-requirejs-dir
-The **node-dir-requirer** is a Node module to recursively require files from a directory with RequireJS.
+The **node-requirejs-dir** is a Node module to recursively require files from a directory with RequireJS.

 ```coffeescript
 new DirRequirer("server/lib/routes").requireAll (route) ->